bloatless/query-builder/README.md

 #### Security

-All query builders internally user PDO parameter binding to reduce the risk of injection attacks as much as possible.
+All query builders internally use PDO parameter binding to reduce the risk of injection attacks as much as possible.
-Additionally table names as well as field names are quoted - so you don't have to worry about that.
+Additionally, table names as well as field names are quoted - so you don't have to worry about that.
 This works on simple table names or when using aliases.
-Nevertheless you should always try to avoid using user input within sql statements!
+Nevertheless, you should always try to avoid using user input within sql statements!

 ## License